Crisp, tasty roasted sugar snap peas are the perfect savory snack to satisfy that salty craving in a healthy way.

 Of course, to make these the ultimate TV watching side-kick, a good dipping sauce is a must.
 I have tried various sauces, and this recipe is my overall favorite to date.
 The flavor is great and it makes way more sauce than you’ll be able to use so you can save the rest and reheat it the next day with another batch of snap peas.

-For the spice, I use this chili garlic sauce and couldn’t imagine life without this stuff in my fridge, but sriracha or another Asian hot sauce works just fine too.
+For the spice, I use chili garlic sauce, but sriracha or another Asian hot sauce works just fine too.
 If you like your food on the tamer side, just scale down the hot sauce to your liking and leave the cayenne out of the rub.

 If you haven’t already fallen in love with roasted sugar snap peas, please do yourself a favor and add them to your grocery list this week.
 Then, after you’ve fallen head over heals for this light and tasty snack, you’ll find sugar snap peas start adding themselves to the shopping list each week . 🙂